lspahija/blizzardberry/README.md

 ## Before Launch
 - (Frankie) polish the user onboarding experience.
 All the forms needs to work well and be easy to use. - use AI to find the webapps with the best UX and then copy what they do well
 - (Frankie) currently we give the user `<Script>` tags to put in their app.
 These are from `'next/script'`.
 The user isn't necessarily using next.js, so we should give them appropriate script tags for the framework they're using.
-- (Luka) complete Posthog integration and test it
 - (Luka) onboard Stripe
   - map each LLM to credits per token
   - add enterprise tier where they contact us